How Do I Pay My Filipino Virtual Assistant?

 A comprehensive guide to payment rates, options, and methods when you outsource work to digital staff located in the Philippines.

-Filipino virtual assistants are gaining a reputation of excellence worldwide.
+Filipino virtual assistants are gaining a reputation for excellence worldwide.
 They speak English, aim to please with a dedicated work ethic and a warm sense of humor, and are well-versed in Western culture.
 The BPO industry keeps growing in this country.
 More and more businesses, small and large-scale, are catching up to the value for money when they choose to outsource to Filipino freelancers.

 What’s the average rate for Filipino virtual assistants?
 How much do I pay?